mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 After the death of Anguistus, his second-born son – the first had died during childhood – was crowned Emperor Martin III in 365.
-Like his father before him, Martin’s rule was a steady one – at least in its early decades
+Like his father before him, Martin's rule was a steady one – at least in its early decades

 * marked by the consolidation of power, development